toAtulArora/IISER_repo/README.md

 SUMMER '13 TIMELINE
 --
+* May 17, Friday: The algorithm was successfully completed to measure 360 degrees.
+PLUS, completed the frame recording, identification of each dipole as unique and dumping the data out in file AND its testing with uniform motion which it passed with flying colours (which is to say in the visible range!, because proper standard deviation tests haven't quite been done yet) The vision part of the anlyser is almost done.

 * May 16, Thursday: Working on dipole detection.
 The algorithm has started to work partially.
 It still does a mod 180 detection.

 * May 15, Wednesday: The magnetic lifting worked, but friction reduction failed.
 Rather interestingly the dipole would align to the suspension magnet's field.
 Plus, today the spot recognition algorithm was finalized and it seemd to be perfect.